Kripsii/alx-higher_level_programming/0x02-python-import_modules/README.md

-a program that prints all the names defined by the compiled module hidden_4.pyc
+program that imports the variable from a file